YasserKa/Classification-and-visualization-of-natural-disasters-using-Twitter/README.md

 ### Description

+The project focuses on extracting context related to flooding events from tweets using Natural Language Processing and mainly on events in Sweden

 You can find the report and the code for the thesis project under `report` and `code` directories respectively.